Bargh Shiraz F.C.

-Its main sponsor is the municipal electrical company.
+Its main sponsor was the municipal electrical company.

 History

 Establishment

-In 1946, a group of youngsters under the leadership of Ebrahim Nematollahi, who worked in the Cheragh Bargh (lightbulb) factory and loved football, decided to create a football club.
-The factory sponsored their team, but for the first few years the team always had financial problems.
+In 1946, a group of youngsters decided to create a football club.
+For the first few years the team always had financial problems.
 For a brief period the club was sponsored by the city council, but after a couple of years the team's current sponsor, Shiraz Electrical Company, came along.

-Bargh Shiraz club is documented as the oldest Iranian football club that is still on the list of FIFA "active clubs" and one of the oldest football clubs in Asia.
-Esteghlal Tehran club was founded a few months earlier, but its football club was founded four years later than Bargh Shiraz football club.
+Bargh Shiraz club was documented as the oldest Iranian football club and one of the oldest football clubs in Asia.